mortezakowkabi/jcb-persian-documentation/Home.md

 # 36. [Auto create SQL updates for Componets in JCB](https://youtu.be/bRPJTRat158?list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE)
 # 37. More coming....

-I will constantly be adding more tutorials, and would encourage you to support our efforts.
+> I will constantly be adding more tutorials, and would encourage you to support our efforts.
-## Buy access to tutorials at [vdm.io](http://vdm.bz/component-builder-tutorials)
+## Come on buy me a coffee :)

+- PayPal: paypal.me/payvdm
+- Bitcoin: 1FLxiT6wyxgZ3boeviLkYJ1DRpp41uzpxa
+- Ethereum: 0x243392daa3c9c8bc841fcacf7c7f72541cb16823